 Health Insurance Marketplace Help

-If you have any unanswered questions about the Affordable Care Act, or just need to talk to make sure you’re prepared come open enrollment, contact us using the form below and we’ll have a Outreach Specialist contact you.
+The open enrollment period has ended.
+If you have any unanswered questions about the Affordable Care Act, or just need to talk to make sure you’re prepared for the next open enrollment, contact us using the form below and we’ll have a Outreach Specialist contact you.

-The following people may be eligible to enroll in health insurance through the federal marketplace before the next open enrollment in November.
+The following people may be eligible to enroll in health insurance through the federal marketplace before the next open enrollment if they qualify for the special enrollment period.

 - Are no longer eligible for employer-sponsored coverage.